weefbellington/screenplay/README.md

     }
 ```

-###Anatomy of a Scene
+###Building the scene

+Scenes are lightweight objects that do not require any special voodoo to create.
+Each scene is just a POJO (Plain
+Old Java Object) and can be created with a standard constructor.
+Just create `new Scene(...)`, pass it any
+arguments you want, and you're good to go.

+As new Scenes are created, they are added to a backstack.
+Each Scene manages a single View, which has a simple lifecycle.
+Scene setup has three discrete steps:

+1. The `Scene` creates its View, which is attached to a parent ViewGroup
+2. Scene `Components` are notified of initialization
+3. A `Transformer` plays animations between the incoming and outgoing scene.

+Likewise, scene teardown has three steps:

+1. The `Transformer` plays an animation between the incoming and outgoing scene
+2. The `Components` are notified of teardown
+3. The `Scene` removes its View, which is detached from the parent ViewGroup

+These steps are applied by the `Screenplay` object, which acts as a simple controller for your
+navigation logic.
+It also handles the task of reattaching your views on configuration changes -- as long
+as you hold a reference the same `Screenplay` object, it will 'remember' the state of your screen stack
+across configuration changes, such as screen rotation and keyboard opening/closing.

-The building block of a Screenplay app is a `Scene`.
-The Scene knows how to do
-only a few things by itself: create a View (`Scene.setUp`), destroy a View (`Scene.tearDown`) and
-get the current view (`Scene.getView`).
+The Scene knows how to do only a few things by itself: create a View (`Scene.setUp`), destroy a View (`Scene.tearDown`) and get the current view (`Scene.getView`).

 The reference implementation is the `StandardScene`.
 This is the scene that your scenes should
 extend from if they're being inflated from XML.
 Internally, it uses Flow's [Layouts.createView()](https://github.com/square/flow/blob/master/flow/src/main/java/flow/Layouts.java)
 to create the View.

 Scenes can be hooked up to `Components`, which receive callbacks after the scene
 is set up and before it is torn down.
 They are used to apply behaviors to the scene.
 For example,
 this DialogScene has a Component that locks the navigation drawer while the dialog is active: